 • Clients can be confident that they are dealing with a firm where the fair treatment of customers is central to the business culture

-• Clients receive a service which is of an acceptable standard and to a level they would expect
+• Clients receive a service that is of an acceptable standard and to a level, they would expect

 • Clients do not face unreasonable barriers in their dealings with us and are provided with clear communication routes and ability to make a complaint.